federgraph/trimm-420-data-format-delphi/README.md

 ## Trimm-Item Report

-This is about the same data, but formatted for display on screen, overlaying the graph.
+This is about the same data but formatted for display on screen.
 ```
 A0 (2560, 765, 430)
 C0 (4140, 0, 340)